1. Solve the customer's complaint

 Can you think of any words or phrases you could use to suggest an alternative, instead of simply saying 'No, we can't do that'?

-4. Take charge of the situation, say "I will" and be positive
+4. Take charge of the customer complaint

 To give the customer more confidence in you, use: "I will..." instead of: "I could..."; "I might..."; or "I don't..."; all of which sound weak and negative.
 For instance, instead of: "I don't think we can do that.
 I could try to find out for you.", say: "I will go and find out for you."